 Semantics of Senior Living

-The Evolution of Senior Living
+The Evolution and Semantics of Senior Living

 Today’s senior care terminology promotes not only dignity for aging baby boomers, but also represents how senior living options have changed over the years.

 The terms “nursing homes” and “old folks homes” used to have a stigma of institutional, white-walled settings we’re scared to visit.
 This no longer represents the care options of today, however, as assisted and independent living communities offer a plethora of appealing amenities and socialization for residents and seniors.

 Argentum, formerly known as the Assisted Living Federation of America, couldn’t have said it better: